Lenuxxlacc/GameLog_flutter/README.md

-# GameLog_flutter
+# flutter_app

-İstinye Üniversitisinde Öğrenciyim
+A new Flutter project.